 Error checking tests are administered according to role seniority.
-For example, an entry level candidate would sit a six minute assessment, whereas a higher level position would be subject to a more complex and lengthier test.
+For example, an entry-level candidate would sit a six-minute assessment, whereas a higher-level position would be subject to a more complex and lengthier test.

 This is all about checking the accuracy of transposed information.
-You'll be given a set of original verbal, numerical or coding information, and a transposed set, and will need to quickly compare the two to identify potential errors.
+You'll be given a set of original verbal, numerical or coding information, and a transposed set and will need to quickly compare the two to identify potential errors.

 On their own, these tests are short, with just 16 minutes to work with precision through as many problems as you can.

 In the spatial aptitude test, every question revolves around shapes.
-You'll see four objects per question, and will need to apply your spatial awareness to identify which of the four is different to the other three.
+You'll see four objects per question, and will need to apply your spatial awareness to identify which of the four is different from the other three.

 To add to the complexity, on some occasions these shapes will be shown from different angles.
 You'll also need to work with both speed and accuracy, as you'll only have eight minutes to answer as many questions as you can.

 Finally, you may be asked to complete a workplace English assessment.
-This is administered as a standalone test only, and is 16.5 minutes long.
+This is administered as a standalone test only and is 16.5 minutes long.

 It's an assessment of your basic understanding of the English language when used in a professional context.
-You'll see incomplete sentences based on hypothetical work based scenarios, and will need to fill in the gaps from multiple choice options.
+You'll see incomplete sentences based on hypothetical work-based scenarios, and will need to fill in the gaps from multiple-choice options.

-Saville Assessment situational judgement test
+Saville Assessment situational judgment test

-Here, you'll be required to analyse a series of hypothetical scenarios, all based on situations you'd commonly encounter in the workplace.
+Here, you'll be required to analyze a series of hypothetical scenarios, all based on situations you'd commonly encounter in the workplace.
 For each, there will be a given response to the situation in question, and you'll need to rate how effective you consider this to be.